 The existing bedrooms were made larger; now all rooms have a marble-tiled en-suite bathroom and some rooms have an adjacent sitting room.

 Where possible, existing chairs were recovered and furniture retained, including occasional tables, planters, hatstands and dining room serving cabinets.

 Caves House was reopened to the public in January 2006, operated by the Seashells Hospitality Group until December 2011.
-Then the hotel was in receivership until August 2013 when the Peter and Helen Cribb took over ownership.
+Then the hotel was in receivership until August 2013 when Peter and Helen Cribb took ownership.

 Throughout Caves House, historic photographs are displayed showing the original Caves House opened in 1903, Caves House rebuilt 1938 and the many activities which have taken place here over the years.

 Caves House has become a favourite honeymoon destination for generations of couples.
 Yallingup continues to flourish, a popular hotel with beautiful coastal scenery, scenic walks, fishing, music, dancing and surfing adding to the appeal Caves House has had through the years.